mbuczko/revolt/README.md

 entirely new way of working with dependencies.
 Things like multi-module project with separate dependencies and dependencies stright from git repo became possible just right out of the box.

 Despite of this awesomeness people started wondering how to join all these toys together.
-Drop lein/boot and go along with Cognitect way or use new deps for real application-dependencies and still leverage boot/lein tools for development only?
-Or maybe ignore that new kid on the block and stick with bullet-proof tools we used for ages?
+Drop well known lein/boot and go along with Cognitect's way or to use new deps for application-specific dependencies and still leverage boot/lein tools for development only?
+Or maybe ignore new kid on the block and stick with bullet-proof tools we used for ages?

 One of most interesting moves within this area was JUXT's [edge](https://juxt.pro/blog/posts/edge.html) and their attempt to build a simple but complete Clojure project